gazorby/fish-abbreviation-tips/README.md

 [![asciicast](https://asciinema.org/a/2Cbvv03MZMtZmOBFv4E9qrWMC.svg)](https://asciinema.org/a/2Cbvv03MZMtZmOBFv4E9qrWMC)

-Help you remembering abbreviations by displaying them when you can use it
+Help you remembering abbreviations by displaying tips when you can use them

 ## 🚀 Install